- Podium Training Highlights: Webcast Replay | Routine Videos | Photos

 - FIG’s Event Website

-GLASGOW, Great Britain, Oct.
-24, 2015 – USA Gymnastics has determined the U.S. men’s line-up for the their qualifying round at the 2015 World Gymnastics Championships at the SSE Hydro Arena in Glasgow, Great Britain, on Oct.
-26 at 4:30 p.m. local/12:30 p.m.
+GREAT BRITAIN, Glasgow, Oct.
+23, 2015 – Led by two-time World all-around champion Simone Biles of Spring, Texas/World Champions Centre, the U.S. Women’s Team will compete in the qualifying round at the 2015 World Gymnastics Championships at the SSE Hydro Arena in Glasgow, Great Britain, on Oct.
+24 at 4:30 p.m.
+Scotland/11:30 a.m.
 U.S. Eastern time.
-The U.S. men are competing in the seventh of the qualifying round’s eight subdivisions.
-The countries that qualify for men’s gymnastics at the 2016 Olympic Games in Rio de Janeiro, Brazil, will be determined after the conclusion of Subdivision 8.
+The U.S. women are competing in the 10th of the qualifying round’s 12 subdivisions.
+The countries that qualify for women’s gymnastics at the 2016 Olympic Games in Rio de Janeiro, Brazil, will be determined after the conclusion of Subdivision 12.
 Fans in the U.S. can watch coverage of Team USA, presented by AT&T, live on the USA Gymnastics YouTube channel or at USAGymWorlds.com/live.

 Qualification round line-up